TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 ## Network > Load Balancer > Console Guide

-## Load Balancer Management
+## Manage Load Balancers
 ### Create Load Balancers
 You can easily create a load balancer by entering the setting values in the NHN Cloud Load Balancer console.
+Depending on your purpose, you can select either L4 routing or L7 routing mode to create it. <br>
+The mode refers to the template, not the actual type of load balancer.
+You can create a load balancer with L4 routing mode and add L7 rules.

+* L4 Routing: A load balancer that performs load balancing based on IP and port.
+You can change it to a Layer7 load balancer by adding L7 rules after creation.
+* L7 Routing: A load balancer that performs load balancing based on L7 data.

-#### Load Balancer Information
+#### Set up Load balancers
-Enter basic information required for a load balancer as follows:
+Set up basic information about the load balancer.
+The following items are required

 * Name: Enter the name of the load balancer.
 * Description: Enter the description of the load balancer.
+* Type: You can choose General, Dedicated, Physical Basic, or Physical Premium.
+Load balancers in L4 routing mode can be General, Dedicated, Physical Basic, or Physical Premium.
+Load balancers in L7 routing mode can choose between General or Dedicated.
 * Network (Subnet): Specify the subnet of the VPC with which the load balancer is to be associated.
-* Load Balancer Type: Specify the type of the load balancer among Normal, Dedicated, Physical Basic, and Physical Premium.
-* Subnet Static Route: Select whether to apply static route settings of the subnet where the load balancer will be located to the load balancer.
+* Subnet static routes: Select whether to apply the static route settings of the subnet where the load balancer will be located to the load balancer.
+If you select **Auto Assign**, the load balancer is assigned a private IP that is available within the subnet range.
+You can select **Specify** to give the load balancer a private IP of your choice.

-> [Note] For more information about the load balancer types, see [Load Balancer Type](https://www.toast.com/service/network/load-balancer).
+> [Note] For more information about load balancer types, See [Load Balancer Types](https://www.toast.com/service/network/load-balancer).

-#### Register Listeners
+#### Set up Listeners

-Define properties of the traffic to be processed by a load balancer.
-By default, NHN Cloud Load Balancer has one listener, which can be added or deleted in the details page of the load balancer later.
+Defines the properties of the traffic that the load balancer will process.
+A load balancer in NHN Cloud can have one or more listeners.

-* Load Balancing Method: Determines how a load balancer distributes traffic.
-Choose one of ROUND_ROBIN, LEAST_CONNECTIONS, or SOURCE_IP.
+* Name: Enter a name for the listener.
+* Description: Describe the listener.
-* Protocol: Specify the protocol of traffic to be processed by the load balancer.
-Choose one of TCP, HTTP, HTTPS, or TERMINATED_HTTPS.
+* Protocol: Specifies the protocol of the traffic that the load balancer will handle.
+Select one of the following: TCP/HTTP/HTTPS/TERMINATED_HTTPS.
-* Load Balancer Port: Specify the port for the default listener to receive traffic.
+* Load balancer port: Specifies the port on which the default listener will listen for traffic.
-* Instance Port: Specify the port for load balancer members.
-Inbound traffic to the load balancer port will be delivered to the instance port of a member instance.
+* Default member group: Specifies the member group that will be distributed by default when traffic is received.
+* Connection limit: Specifies the number of TCP sessions that the default listener will maintain simultaneously.
+You can set a maximum of 60,000 for a general load balancer and a maximum of 480,000 for a dedicated load balancer.
+* Keep-Alive timeout: Specifies the amount of time, in seconds, to keep a session alive with the client and server.
+The load balancer will keep the session alive for this amount of time as long as the other side keeps the session alive.
+We recommend that you set the Keep-Alive timeout value you set on your server here.
+The default value is set to 300 seconds.
+* Proxy protocols: Allows you to enable the load balancer to support proxy protocols.
+You should enable this value only if you have enabled proxy protocols for the server to know the client's IP.
+This is only available if you are using the TCP and HTTPS protocols.
+* Block invalid requests: When **Not use** is selected, blocks HTTP request headers if they contain invalid characters.
+Available only when using HTTP and the TERMINATED_HTTPS protocol.

+* SSL Certificate: Register a certificate to be used when TERMINATED_HTTPS is selected as the protocol.

+> [Caution] Load balancer port, instance port, and protocol cannot be changed after a listener is created.

 > [Note] Load balancer port and instance port have a value between 1 and 65535.

-> [Caution] Load balancer port, instance port, and protocol cannot be changed after a listener is created.

-* SSL Certificate: Register a certificate to be used when TERMINATED_HTTPS is selected as the protocol.
+> [Note] Health checks are performed only if the member group is either the default member group for the listener or is specified as the action target of an L7 rule; otherwise, health checks are not performed with that member group.

-> [Note] Registering a TERMINATED_HTTPS certificate
+> [Note] How to register TERMINATED_HTTPS certificates
 >
 > When TERMINATED_HTTPS is specified as listener protocol for load balancer, a button to register an SSL certificate is activated.
 >